-- 2.5.1 All boundaries of water ballast tanks and deep tanks used for water ballast within the cargo length area are to be pressure tested.
+- 2.5.1 All boundaries of ballast tanks and deep tanks used for water ballast within the cargo length area are to be pressure tested.
 For fuel oil tanks, the representative tanks are to be pressure tested. - 2.5.2 The Surveyor may extend the tank testing as deemed necessary. - 2.5.3 Tank testing of fuel oil tanks is to be carried out with a head of liquid to the highest point that liquid will rise under service conditions.
-Tank testing of fuel oil tanks may be specially considered based on a satisfactory external examination of the tank boundaries, and a confirmation from the Master stating that the pressure testing has been carried out according to the requirements with satisfactory results. - 2.6 Additional requirements for single hold cargo ships (see Footnote 1 to 1.1.1) after determining compliance with SOLAS II-I/23-3 and II-I/25 - 2.6.1 For ships complying with the requirements of SOLAS II-I/23-3 and II-I/25 for hold water level detectors, the special survey is to include an examination and a test of the water ingress detection system and their alarms.
+Tank testing of fuel oil tanks may be specially considered based on a satisfactory external examination of the tank boundaries, and a confirmation from the Master stating that the pressure testing has been carried out according to the requirements with satisfactory results. - 2.6 Additional requirements for single hold cargo ships (see Footnote 1 to 1.1.1) after determining compliance with SOLAS II-I/25 - 2.6.1 For ships complying with the requirements of SOLAS II-I/25 for hold water level detectors, the special survey is to include an examination and a test of the water ingress detection system and their alarms.